gertjana/ttn_dashboard/README.md

 ## Setup to consume sensor data from the The Things Network

+consisting of

+* Telegraf - Metrics gathering
+* InfluxDB - time series db
+* Chronograf - admin ui for influx
+* Kapacitor - Alerting framework
+* Grafana - Dashboards

+in a bunch of docker containers

 ### requirements:

-your data that comes from TTN should be in a json format with all the fields at the 'root' level:
+your data that comes from TTN should be in a json format for instance:
 ```
 {
   "temperature": 24.3,